GHSVS-de/mod_splideghsvs/README.md

 # This is only a very rudimentarily implemented extension.
-- All implemented slider layouts are programmed for 6 single individual sites.
+- All module layouts were programmed for individual websites.
+Maybe there is one that works for you without any problems.
+Maybe!
 - Your job to fiddle around with custom overrides.

 # mod_splideghsvs